How to Safely Manage Pregnancy Symptoms

 Constipation is a normal, though frustrating, woe for many expectant women.
 Signs of constipation include having hard, dry stools, fewer than three bowel movements per week, and painful bowel movements.
 You’ll know if you’re constipated!

 Constipation occurs during pregnancy because higher levels of hormones can slow down digestion and relax muscles in the bowels.
-To help constipation: drink eight to ten glasses of water each day, avoid caffeine, and eat fiber-rich foods.
+To help constipation: drink eight to ten glasses of water each day, avoid caffeine, and eat fiber-rich foods or try taking a fiber supplement!
 Talk to your doctor about pregnancy-safe supplements to support digestive health.

 Hormones and the pressure of the growing uterus cause indigestion and heartburn.
 Pregnancy hormones also slow down the muscles of the digestive tract.
 So food tends to move more slowly, and digestion is sluggish.
 Hormones also relax the valve that separates the esophagus from the stomach.
 This allows food and acids to come back up from the stomach to the esophagus.
 The food and acid causes the burning feeling of heartburn.
 As your baby gets bigger, the uterus pushes on the stomach making heartburn more common in later pregnancy.